Updated May 15, 2023

 - Do not use blank rows and columns while using the Excel AutoFilter.

 This has been a guide to AutoFilter in Excel.
-Here we discuss how to use AutoFilter in Excel along with practical examples and downloadable excel template.
+Here we discuss how to use AutoFilter in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –